The following post is from Tiffany of Mommy Goes Green: 7 Ways to Save Money on School Uniforms

 1. Shop at non-traditional stores.

-Children’s Place, Target and Old Navy all have basic school uniform clothing such as plain colored polo shirts, button downs, khaki pants and shorts.
-You might subscribe to their email list so you know when uniform clothing is on sale and then save more with coupons.
+Children’s Place, Target, and Old Navy all have basic school uniform clothing such as plain-colored polo shirts, button-downs, khaki pants, and shorts.
+You might subscribe to their email list to know when uniform clothing is on sale and save more with coupons.